-Dr. Qing Wang joined the Research School of Computer Science in April 2012.
-She leads the Database team.
+Dr Qing Wang is an Associate Professor at the Australian National University (ANU).
+She joined ANU in April 2012, and leads the Database Group at the School of Computing.
 Prior to this, She was an Information Systems Analyst at the PBRF team, Deputy Vice Chancellor's Office (Research), University of Otago, New Zealand.
-She has over a decade of industry experience in China and New Zealand in the areas of databases, data management and analysis.
+Dr Wang has more than a decade of industry experience in China and New Zealand in the areas of databases, data management, and analysis.

 Fellowships, grants & awards